 The more information you can gather at the time of the incident the better.

 This is just a small sample of the things you should collect.
 If you communicate with the dog’s owner at all, make sure it is in writing (text, email, etc) and keep copies of every conversation for you records.
-They hardest thing to do is when the owner is a friend, however, if you don’t take care of yourself in this matter, it may affect you for the rest of your life.
+The hardest thing to do is when the owner is a friend, however, if you don’t take care of yourself in this matter, it may affect you for the rest of your life.

 If you’re planning on pressing charges against the owner of the dog, you will need to contact and hire an attorney.
 It is important to do so as soon as possible after the dog bite occurs, ideally while you are still in treatment or soon after.
 The sooner you contact a personal injury attorney or dog bite lawyer, the better chance you have of getting your case handled properly.

 Even if you have no intentions on filing a lawsuit, speaking to an attorney is a good idea.
 Understanding how an attorney can help even in the negotiation of the claim is very important.
 Sometimes an attorney has a better “relationship” with an insurance claims department so they will take your case with more attentiveness.
-Often times, dog bite incidents are downplayed because they seem trivial, however, knowing your rights whether you are the defendant or the victim is crucial.
+Oftentimes, dog bite incidents are downplayed because they seem trivial, however, knowing your rights whether you are the defendant or the victim is crucial.
 This is especially true if the incident occurred at a friend’s home.
-Although, you don’t want to sue your friends, you want to make sure that your needs are taken care of.
+Although you don’t want to sue your friends, you want to make sure that your needs are taken care of.
 That’s why they have insurance on their property.
 It is not selfish to consider your needs and conditions when you deal with their dog attacking you.
 It doesn’t matter if you provoked it or now, you still have rights and responsibilities.

 Starting from the day of the attack, keep journals documenting your physical and mental reactions to the dog bite.
-Take a few minutes every day to write down how you’re feeling, how the wound feels, if it is healing properly, etc. Not only can this help aid your lawyer if you are pressing charges or seeking reimbursement, but it can help you to keep track of your own thoughts and feelings.
+Take a few minutes every day to write down how you’re feeling, how the wound feels if it is healing properly, etc. Not only can this help aid your lawyer if you are pressing charges or seeking reimbursement, but it can help you to keep track of your own thoughts and feelings.